Wanli Emperor: Early life and character

-The Wanli Emperor was known for his restless and energetic nature during his youth.
-He was a quick learner, (Note: He learned to read at the age of four.) intelligent, and perceptive, always staying well-informed about occurrences in the empire.
-Grand Secretary Zhang Juzheng assigned eight teachers to educate the Wanli Emperor in Confucianism, history, and calligraphy.
-The history lessons focused on teaching him about good and bad examples of governance, and Zhang personally compiled a collection of historical stories for the young emperor to learn from.
-The Emperor's fascination with calligraphy concerned Zhang, who feared that this "empty pastime" would distract him from his duties as a ruler.
-As a result, Zhang gradually stopped the Emperor's calligraphy lessons.
-From 1583 to 1588, the Wanli Emperor visited several mausoleums near Beijing and paid attention to the training of the palace guard.
-His officials were worried that he would become a ruler similar to the Zhengde Emperor, and discouraged him from traveling outside the Forbidden City and pursuing his interests in the military, horse riding, and archery.
-Under their pressure, the Wanli Emperor stopped leaving Beijing after 1588 and stopped participating in public sacrifices after 1591.
-He also canceled the morning court audiences (held before dawn) and the evening study of Confucianism with his tutors (after sunset).
-In his youth, the Emperor was obedient to his mother and showed respect towards eunuchs (Note: Eunuchs served the Ming emperors not only as guards and servants in the harem but also managed the operations of the entire Forbidden City palace complex.
+The Wanli Emperor was known for his restless and energetic nature in his youth.
+Intelligent, perceptive, and a quick learner, (Note: He learned to read at the age of four.) he remained well informed about affairs throughout the empire.
+Grand Secretary Zhang Juzheng appointed eight teachers to instruct him in Confucianism, history, and calligraphy, and personally compiled historical stories to teach lessons in governance.
+Concerned that the Emperor's enthusiasm for calligraphy would distract him from state affairs, Zhang eventually ended those lessons.
+Between 1583 and 1588, the Wanli Emperor visited the Ming tombs, a collection of Ming-era mausoleums near Beijing and took an interest in the training of the palace guard.
+Fearing he might emulate the adventurous rule of the Zhengde Emperor, officials discouraged his travels and interest in military pursuits, horse riding, and archery.
+Under their pressure, he ceased leaving Beijing after 1588, stopped attending public sacrifices after 1591, and abandoned both the early morning court audiences and evening Confucian studies with his tutors.
+In his youth, the Emperor was obedient to his mother and respectful toward eunuchs (Note: Eunuchs served the Ming emperors not only as guards and servants in the harem but also managed the operations of the entire Forbidden City palace complex.
 Outside of Beijing, they oversaw the imperial estates, supervised the use of firearms in the army, collected certain taxes and fees, and supervised state workshops.
 There was no shortage of eunuchs, but rather an excess: although voluntary castration was prohibited, the harsh living conditions of peasants led them to break the law and undergo castration in hopes of a better life in imperial service.
 In the early 16th century, eunuchs flocked to Beijing to seek employment from the emperor.
 In 1572, the Wanli Emperor accepted 3250 eunuchs into service; in 1578, 3570; in 1588, over 2000; and in 1601, 4500 (two-thirds for himself and the rest divided among princes of the imperial family).
-By 1620, over 20,000 castrated men had gathered in Beijing seeking employment; when rejected, they responded by inciting street riots.) and the grand secretaries, but as he aged, he became cynical and skeptical towards rituals and bureaucrats.
-His opposition to ritualized royal duties linked him to the Jiajing Emperor, but he lacked the latter's decisiveness and flamboyance.
-While the Jiajing Emperor was a devoted Taoist, the Wanli Emperor leaned towards Buddhism.
+By 1620, over 20,000 castrated men had gathered in Beijing seeking employment; when rejected, they responded by inciting street riots.) and grand secretaries, but he became increasingly cynical and skeptical of rituals and bureaucrats as he grew older.
+His resistance to ritualized royal duties recalled his grandfather, the Jiajing Emperor, though he lacked the latter's decisiveness and flamboyance.
+While the Jiajing Emperor was a committed Taoist, the Wanli Emperor was more inclined toward Buddhism.